Raspberries and strawberries are ubiquitous in Alaska gardens and I, for one, never tire of eating them.

 Growing berries is not as straightforward as growing lettuce or carrots.
 But at least you don’t have to plant them every year since they are generally perennial.
 Most berries benefit from full sun, mulching, compost, weed control, disease prevention measures, plentiful pollinators, good drainage and consistent watering.
 But berries vary substantially in their day/night length requirements, fertility needs, ideal pH, cold tolerance, required pruning regime and pollination strategies.

 For example, haskaps are self-incompatible, meaning you must plant two different cultivars for cross-pollination to occur and those cultivars also need to bloom about the same time.
 Alaska Berries Farm is a good source for haskap plants, and they’ve even bred some of their own varieties.
+The University of Saskatchewan has extensive resources on growing haskaps (also known as honey berries).

 Cultivation requirements don’t just vary between, say, strawberries or currants, there are even different requirements for different types of currants or strawberries.
 For example, black currants and red currants require different pruning regimes, while how you grow wild, everbearers, June-bearers or day-neutral strawberries varies substantially.